agaggi/dotfiles/arch_install.md

 swapon /swapfile
 ```

-Ensure the following line is in your `/etc/fstab` file:
+Once created, ensure the following line is in your `/etc/fstab` file:

 ```bash
 /swapfile   none    swap    sw  0   0